foucar/CASS/README.md

 cass::Processor::setupDependency() to set up the dependencies that it relies on.

-To initialize the list of cached resulting histograms you need to call the cass::Processor::createHistList() member.
-This member needs to have a shared pointer to the histogram that will work as a result of the Processor passed.
+To initialize the list of cached results you need to call the cass::Processor::createHistList() member.
+This member needs to have a shared pointer to the result that will work as a template to generate the cached list of the results.

-Most Processors rely on the fact that a histograms shape or size will not be changed during the processing step.
+Most Processors rely on the fact that a results shape or size will not be changed during the processing step.
 (An exception to this rule are the table like Processors.)
-Therefore one needs to ensure that the result Histogram will have the right size or shape during the load settings step.
+Therefore one needs to ensure that the result will have the right size or shape during the load settings step.

-The resulting histogram is write locked before calling the cass::Processor::process() function.
+The result is write locked before calling the cass::Processor::process() function.
 There is no need to lock it again in definition of your Processor.
-However the Histogram of the Processor you depend on is not locked.
+However the result of the Processor you depend on is not locked.
 Therefore one needs to readlock it before trying to read contents from it to ensure its contents are not changed during the time one reads them.
 It is recommended to use the locker facility that Qt provides, e.g.:

-    // retrieve the histogram for this event from the dependency (_pHist) and cast it to an 1d histogram const Histogram1DFloat& hist
+    // retrieve the result for this event from the dependency (_input) const result_t& input(_input->result(evt.id());
-        (dynamic_cast<const Histogram1DFloat&>(_pHist->result(evt.id())));

-    // lock the histogram for read access
+    // lock the result for read access
-    QReadLocker lock(&(hist.lock));
+    QReadLocker lock(&(input.lock));

 When you are done coding your Processor you need to make it available to the user.
 To do this you need to complete the following steps: